openhwgroup/cv32e40s/docs/user_manual/source/xsecure.rst

 Interface checking is performed both associated and non-associated to specific instruction execution.

-Non-associated interface checks are performed by only taking into account the bus interfaces themselves and use an observation interval that is as wide as possible (e.g. a data interface related parity or checksum error can be detected even if no load or store instruction is actually being executed).
+Non-associated interface checks are performed by only taking into account the bus interfaces themselves plus some state to determine whether checksum checks are enabled for a given transaction.
+The used observation interval is as wide as possible (e.g. a data interface related parity error can be detected even if no load or store instruction is actually being executed).
 Observed errors will trigger an alert on ``alert_major_o``.

 Associated interface checks are the interface checks that can directly be associated to a fetched instruction or bus transaction due to execution of a load or store instruction: